mattermost/mattermost-developer-documentation/site/content/integrate/apps/bindings/_index.md

 - The ID of the channel the user is currently focused on
 - The ID of the post the user is currently focused on (if applicable)

 **Note:** Bindings are fetched (and refreshed) on every channel switch.
-When the user gets to a different context (like opening a thread, or a post in a search view) new bindings may be fetched to provide the correct bindings for the thread / post context.
+When the user moves to a different context (like opening a thread, or a post in a search view) new bindings may be fetched to provide the correct bindings for the thread/post context.
 Bindings are also fetched when an OAuth2 process is completed and when the application gets installed.

 One example bindings response is the one from the [Hello World!](https://github.com/mattermost/mattermost-plugin-apps/blob/master/examples/go/hello-world/bindings.json) app.